macroscopicentric/clio/README.md

 Because this is a pet project, and one I rarely work on, it's much more of an aspirational product than a real one.
 See TODO.md for a(n ordered) realistic list of things that I'd like to do, and WISHLIST.md for a much less realistic list of things I'd like this project to be.

+Rubocop is installed but does not run automatically.
+The entire project has been autoformatted with Rubocop.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/magpieohmy/social_media_backup.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.